Augmenting astrophysical scaling relations with machine learning: application to reducing the Sunyaev-Zeldovich flux-mass scatter: Results for - scatter

 where $B$ is another dimensionless constant (the best-fit value $B\sim50$ is used in the figure).
-However, there are caveats regarding accurately estimating $M_*/ M_\mathrm{gas}$ or $c_\mathrm{NFW}$ from observational data. $M_*$ can only be estimated to within a factor of $\gtrsim$ 2 accuracy with the current galaxy surveys (see e.g., \cite{Pal20}).
-This is much larger than the $\sim$10\% accuracy required in our case.
-Estimating the NFW concentration ($c_\mathrm{NFW}$) requires high-resolution lensing observations and is therefore too expensive to measure for a large number of clusters.
-Overall, we will use $Y_\mathrm{conc}$ from Equation~\ref{eq:SyReg_conc} as our main result for the rest of the paper.
+However, there are caveats regarding accurately estimating $M_*/ M_\mathrm{gas}$ or $c_\mathrm{NFW}$ from observational data.
+Analogues of $Y$ are typically estimated within $\lesssim 20$\% in current CMB surveys (see e.g., \cite{Hil21}).
+However, $M_*$ can only be estimated to within a factor of $\gtrsim$ 50\% accuracy with the current galaxy surveys (see e.g., \cite{Pal20,Hua18,Hua20,Hah22}).
+Therefore the mass estimation with Eq.~\ref{eq:SyReg2} could be dominated by observational uncertainties.
+More importantly, estimating the NFW concentration ($c_\mathrm{NFW}$) requires high-resolution lensing observations, and is therefore too expensive to measure for a large number of clusters.
+Therefore, we will use $Y_\mathrm{conc}$ from Equation~\ref{eq:SyReg_conc} as our main result for the rest of the paper.

-As an additional check, we let the power law index on \YT\ to deviate slightly from 3/5, and we obtain a mildly better performance as shown in Figure~\ref{fig:SyReg_conc2}.
-Note that we also obtained more complex equations shown in Figs.~\ref{fig:SyReg_conc} \&~\ref{fig:SyReg_extra} as outputs from SR. However, given the large scatter already present in clusters from TNG300, the risk of overfitting goes up with increasing equation complexity.
+In addition to using the lognormal assumption (Eq.~\ref{eq:Y_scatter}) to calculate the scatter in Fig.~\ref{fig:SyReg_conc}, we non-parametrically calculate the scatter using quartiles of the mass residuals and find a similar improvement when our new equations are used.
+We leave testing the assumption of lognormality of the $Y-M$ scatter to a future paper \cite{Rot23}.
+Note also that we also obtained more complex equations as outputs from SR (some of them are shown in SI Appendix Fig.~S4).
+However, given the large scatter already present in clusters from TNG300, the risk of overfitting goes up with increasing equation complexity.
 Hence, we show only the simplest expressions which have a relatively good performance.

+In cluster cosmology analyses, the power law index on $Y-M$ is usually not fixed to 3/5, but is fitted to data.
+We therefore perform a test where we let the power law index vary.
+We use the \verb|scipy.fit| package and find the following best-fit relations: $M\propto Y^{0.59\pm0.002}$ and $M\propto Y^{0.618\pm0.002} (1 - [0.61\pm0.02]c_\mathrm{gas})$.
+Their performance is shown in the bottom panel of Fig.~\ref{fig:SyReg_conc}.

 Due to the lack of clusters in the high-mass end of the TNG300 simulation, we are unable to compare the scatter between the different models.
-Cosmological simulations with a larger number of high-mass clusters (e.g., MillleniumTNG), or zoom-in simulations focused on high-mass clusters (e.g.~\cite{Thiele_2020}) would be valuable to test our results.
+Cosmological simulations with a larger number of high-mass clusters (e.g., MillleniumTNG), or hydrodynamical zoom-in simulations centered on massive halos of a dark matter only simulation (e.g., the ones used in~\cite{Thiele_2020}) would be valuable to test our results.
 Generally, we expect results from machine learning algorithms to improve with a larger training dataset.